Wildlife Friendly Fencing

 Adjusting barbed fencing is especially important along parts of the fence most likely to be visited by wildlife such as:

-• near food sources such as flowering or fruiting tree
+• Near food sources such as flowering or fruiting trees

-Making barbed fencing more visible will make it safer for wildlife.
-To do this you could:
+To make barbed fencing more visible you could:

 • Tie bright or shiny materials to top and middle strands every 30cm along the fence, such as aluminium gardening tags, orange tape, white cable ties, cloth strips or old CDs.